Don’t fail with Social Media

 - User-generated content is well utilised by many brands with the reposting of images where real people are using your products.

-- Images with faces on Instagram receive 38% more like than those without faces!
+- Images with faces on Instagram receive 38% more likes than those without faces!

 - A video is essential for products and brands to show off the user experience.

-- Build hype around new products utilising preorders and Instagram stoppable posts to further drive sales.
+- Build hype around new products utilising preorders and Instagram shoppable posts to further drive sales.